Short Answer

 - Samsung 970 EVO Plus and 870 EVO

-- Mainstream-tier Samsung drives use a paper-and-foil composite label across the Phoenix (970 EVO Plus) or MJX (870 EVO) controller and NAND.
+- Mainstream-tier Samsung drives use a paper-and-foil composite label across the controller and NAND.
+The 870 EVO uses the MKX controller; the 970 EVO Plus shipped with the Phoenix controller at launch and was silently revised in 2021 to the Elpis controller (the same silicon used in the 980 Pro), so a 970 EVO Plus that arrives at the lab requires controller identification before the recovery path is chosen.
 The label is thinner than the copper heat-spreader used on the 980 Pro and 990 Pro, but it carries the serial number, model number, and the warranty barcode on the same surface.
 Tearing the label to access the controller destroys the inspection-grade identifiers; an RMA submission depends on the drive presenting a valid serial through SMART instead.
 The 970 EVO Plus and 870 EVO ship with Samsung V-NAND in BGA packages soldered to the PCB, so any destructive NAND extraction also leaves reflowed pads visible to manufacturer inspection.

 - Crucial MX500

-- The Crucial MX500 ships in a 7mm 2.5-inch aluminum case held by four T6 Torx screws.
+- The Crucial MX500 ships in a 7mm 2.5-inch aluminum case held by four Phillips screws.
 A small round paper void label sits over one of the rear screws.
 The label tears on first removal; it is not designed to be peeled and reapplied.
-Crucial's warranty terms publish the standard data-loss disclaimer, and the MX500's Silicon Motion SM2258 controller exposes vendor commands the PC-3000 SSD uses for firmware-level recovery without ever opening the case.
-Firmware-level work on an MX500 leaves the void label intact; board-level work on the SM2258 or the Micron 64-layer TLC NAND requires breaking the label and ends RMA eligibility.
+Crucial's warranty terms publish the standard data-loss disclaimer.
+The MX500 uses Silicon Motion's SM2258 controller.
+The PC-3000 SSD can use that controller's vendor commands for firmware-level recovery without ever opening the case.
+Firmware-level work on an MX500 leaves the void label intact.
+Board-level work on the SM2258 or the Micron 64-layer TLC package requires breaking the label and ends RMA eligibility.

 - WD's mainstream consumer NVMe drives use an under-label tamper indicator rather than the graphite heat-spreader found on the SN850X.
-The SN570 and SN580 ship with a thin paper label across the top of the M.2 stick covering the SanDisk-branded in-house WD controller and the BiCS5 112-layer TLC NAND.
+The SN570 and SN580 ship with a thin paper label across the top of the M.2 stick.
+Under that label sit the SanDisk-branded in-house WD controller and the BiCS5 112-layer TLC flash.
 Behind the label is a small printed indicator that smudges or tears if the label is lifted with heat.
 WD's warranty inspection process checks for this indicator before approving an RMA.
-PC-3000 SSD firmware recovery through the M.2 connector does not disturb the label.
+The SanDisk-branded in-house WD controllers used on SN570 and SN580 are not currently tracked by ACELab in the PC-3000 SSD supported list, so Rossmann does not offer in-lab firmware-level recovery for these drives.

 - Enterprise U.2 and U.3 NVMe drives